Far Cry 3: Story

 Initially, the game's primary villain was named Bull, a bald and muscular man who looked similar to "a 300-pound, six-foot-tall bullmastiff dog".
 The character was redesigned after Michael Mando auditioned for the role, as his physicality was very different from what the developers had planned.
 Bull's physical fierceness transformed into the villain's emotive and volatile personality.
 A second iteration of the character was named Pyro and featured a heavily mutilated body, though such features were later removed as Mando's portrayal of Vaas enabled his personality to be expressed through subtle mannerisms.
 The team envisioned him to be a charming but menacing villain.
 Hay compared Vaas to Darth Vader, in which his presence is often short and brief, yet when he appears, he catches attention and galvanizes players' memories.
-Hay described Vaas as a character that was "very much in your face", which helped cemented Jason's early status as a "victim".
+Hay described Vaas as a character that was "very much in your face", which helped cementing Jason's early status as a "victim".
 Yohalem added that Vaas's death at the game's midpoint was inspired by the novel To the Lighthouse, in which the protagonist died midway through the story and the rest of the plot explores her absence.
 To create nuanced characters, the team utilized motion capture so that actors could convey more-complicated emotions on-screen.
 Enemies are controlled by AI which was designed to be believable, such as when untrained enemies would make mistakes during combat.
 Elias Toufexis initially was chosen to voice Jason Brody, though he was replaced by Gianpaolo Venuta two years later.